- Just 4% of internet users in a recent poll of broadband subscribers said data caps and throttling were a pain point for them.

 Will this be a larger issue in the future?

 The fact that few people seem worried about data caps right now may be due to several factors.
 Another survey found that half of all American’s aren’t even aware of them.
-Couple that with the fact that only a small minority of users hit their cap and it’s not hard to see why they’re more worried about speed and pricing.
+Couple that with the fact that only 14% of customers use more than 1TB and it’s not hard to see why they’re more worried about speed and pricing.

 So who is getting hit with caps and throttling?
 Most likely larger families with one or more gamers in the bunch who are home often enough to stream, as well as homes with work-from-home adults and online learners.